abstractic/js-owl-carousel-thumbs/README.md

 There are a few plugin options that can be used to control the HTML output of your image gallery:

 * `thumbs` this option enables the thumbnails on your gallery.
-* `thumbImage` enable this option if you want this plugin to generate the thumbnails for you.
+* `thumbImage` enable this option only if you want this plugin to generate the thumbnails for you.
-* `thumbsPrerendered` disable this option if you want this plugin to generate the thumbnails for you.
+* `thumbsPrerendered` disable this option only if you want this plugin to generate the thumbnails for you.
 * `thumbContainerClass` this option controls the class name of your thumbnail container.
 * `thumbWrapperClass` this option controls the class name of your thumbnails wrapper.
 * `thumbItemClass` this option controls the class name of your thumbnail items.

 Please note that HTML classes must match your pre-rendered HTML.

+## Override options
 To override the default plugin options, just add them to your carousel init function.

-#### Override options

 ```javascript
 $(document).ready(function() {